 I have broken the fees down into 4 separate sections: Purchasing Fees, Mortgage Fees, Title Company Fees, and Home Ownership Fees.
 I’ve tried to make it easy so you can browse through and read about the extra fees that you may not be familiar with.
 Let’s start by taking a look at the main fees associated with purchasing a house.

 THE 5 MOST COMMON FEES ASSOCIATED WITH PURCHASING A HOUSE

-Make sure that you are familiar with these fees and have budgeted for these home buyer costs.
+Make sure that you are familiar with these homebuyer fees and have budgeted for them.

 - Downpayment - This is the most common fee that homebuyers are familiar with.
 Typically downpayment expenses run around 3.5% to 5% of the sales price, but there are options for 0% downpayment loans.
 Some homebuyers believe the myth that you need 20% down to purchase a home.
 The truth is that there are programs that make it possible to buy a home with no downpayment, if you and the property both meet the loan requirements.
 The best way to find out home much money you will need for your down payment is to talk to a mortgage lender.
 You can fill out the form on our loan pre-approval page for Colorado Springs to get this process started if you are at that point now.

 - Earnest Money - Earnest money is not necessarily a fee, but it is something to be aware of because you will need the funds ready when you put in a contract on a house.
 Earnest money is basically a buyer’s proof that they “earnestly” want to purchase the home.
 A purchase contract is a great start, but there needs to be some cash involved to protect the sellers interests while they take their house off of the market.
 In Colorado Springs, earnest money is usually around 1% of the purchase price of a home.
 A home priced at $250,000 would typically ask $2,500 for earnest money.
 This $2,500 is credited back to the buyer at closing.